humdrum-tools/humdrum-documentation/guide/ch17/index.md

 1	F#
 ```

-But this inventory distinguishes D-sharp from D-natural \-- which is not
+But this inventory distinguishes D-sharp from D-natural &mdash; which is not
 what we want.
 The answer is to filter our input so that the sharps are
 removed.